TeamNovaSoft/qa-exposed-server/docs/ARCHITECTURE.md

 Product managers review code changes, ensuring alignment with product requirements.
 They monitor branch progress, aiding informed decisions, and use the tool for issue reporting.

-Repo Manager streamlines collaboration, code review, and product alignment for developers, QA, and product managers.
+EasyEnvPreview streamlines collaboration, code review, and product alignment for developers, QA, and product managers.
 Its user-friendly design and essential features enhance team workflows and collaboration.

 For more information cheeck [user's scope](./SCOPE.md#users).